AdevintaSpain/Leku/README.md

 * **android.permission.ACCESS_NETWORK_STATE**   Allows the API to check the connection status in order to determine whether data can be downloaded.

-The following two permissions are not required to use Google Maps Android API v2, but are recommended.
+The following permissions are not required to use Google Maps Android API v2, but are recommended.

 * **android.permission.ACCESS_COARSE_LOCATION**   Allows the API to use WiFi or mobile cell data (or both) to determine the device's location.
 The API returns the location with an accuracy approximately equivalent to a city block.